sparkflows/sparkflows-docs/docs/user-guide/python/jython.rst

 Run a SQL on the input DataFrame
 ++++++++++++++++++++++++++++++++++++++++++++

+The Jython Processor registers the incoming dataframe as a temporary table with a configurable name.

+The below SQL in Jython script, performs a SELECT on the registered temporary table.

 outDF = spark.sql("SELECT c1, c2 FROM fire_temp_table")

 Run a SQL followed by further grouping and count